Enhanced Page Layout Editor User Interface Elements | Salesforce

 Enter a name for the section.
-Note that names of some standard page sections cannot be changed.
+Names of some standard page sections cannot be changed.

-Specify whether the section should have one or two columns.
+Specify whether the section has one or two columns.

-Specify the order in which users will be able to tab through the items in that section.
+Specify the order in which users can tab through the items in that section.

-Specify whether the section heading should be shown on the detail and edit pages.
+Specify whether the section heading is shown on the detail and edit pages.

-If tags are enabled in your organization, click Layout Properties and use the checkboxes to indicate whether personal and public tags should be included in the header section of the page layout.
-Users cannot tag a record if neither personal nor public tags are included in the header section.
+If tags are enabled in your organization, click Layout Properties and use the checkboxes to indicate whether personal and public tags are included in the header section of the page layout.
+Users can’t tag a record if neither personal nor public tags are included in the header section.
 Also, the positioning of personal and public tags in the header cannot be modified.

-To add Visualforce pages to the page layout, select the Visualforce Pages category on the palette and drag one or more Visualforce pages from the palette to any section on the page layout, except for sections reserved for custom links and related lists.
+Visualforce pages can be added to any section on the page layout except for sections reserved for custom links and related lists.
 A page layout can have up to 20 Visualforce pages.

 You can add a Visualforce page to a page layout only if the standard controller on the Visualforce page is set to the object for which you are creating the page layout.
-If you do not have any Visualforce pages with a standard controller set to that object, the Visualforce Pages category does not appear in the palette.
+If you don’t have any Visualforce pages with a standard controller set to that object, the Visualforce Pages category doesn’t appear in the palette.

 Only Visualforce pages with the Available for Salesforce mobile apps and Lightning Pages checkbox selected will display in Salesforce1.